-The panel is comprised of leaders in the global green city space whose expertise spans across the six award categories.
-The role of the technical panel is to assess and score all eligible entries and select a shortlist of entries for each award category to be delivered to the 2022 Jury, who will select each category winner.
-The technical panel will also put forward recommendations on which shortlisted entries should be considered for the overall AIPH World Green City award.
+The Technical Panel is comprised of leaders in the global green city space whose expertise spans across the seven award categories.
+The role of the Technical Panel is to assess and score all eligible entries and select a shortlist of entries for each award category to be delivered to the 2024 Jury.
+The Jury will select a winner from each category and the Grand Winner.

 Click on a panel member to learn more about them.

 |Laura Parry||Loredana Scuto||Lauriane Suyin Chalmin-Pui||Luis Romahn||Michael Casey|

 |Pablo Arturo López Guijosa||Peter Massini||Simone Borelli||Stefania Romano||Swetha Stotra Bhashyam|

 |Tadashi Touchi||Ton Vergeldt||Ursula Wellmann|

 Sustainability Manager, Royal Flora Holland, the Netherlands